harbaum/MiSTeryNano/SPI.md

 The ```SPI_SYS_BTN``` command will return the state of the two S0 and S1 buttons on the Tang Nano 20k.
 This can e.g. be used to control the MCU via those buttons.
-The reply also contains latched values from startup indicating whether these buttons were pressed during power-up.

-The ```SPI_SYS_SET``` command has three data bytes.
+The ```SPI_SYS_SET``` command has two data bytes.
 The first byte is the ASCII ID's of a variable to be set and the second byte is a 8 bit value.
-E.g. the Atari ST core supports the configuration of the chipset between three value (ST, Mega ST and STE) via the OSD.
-This setting is sent using the ID 'C' (for Chipset) with a value of 0 to 2.
-The use of these values is core specific.
+E.g.  the Atari ST core supports the configuration of the chipset between three values (ST, Mega ST and STE) via the OSD.
+This setting is sent using the ID 'C' (for Chipset) with a value of 0 to
+2. The use of these values is core specific.

+With ```SPI_SYS_IRQ_CTRL``` the first data byte allows to acknowledge the eight possible interrupt sources inside the FPGA.
+The second data byte will return the pending interrupts.
+The eight interrupts souces are currently mapped to the SPI targets, e.g. the SD card target 3 is mapped to interrupt bit 3.

 ### HID target